People

 How do we shape the society of the future?
 How do we create places for our children to learn and flourish?

 The school system, we grow up in, is of great importance.
 It shapes us personally, moulds us as people and thus shapes society itself.
 A good school system can also help to provide educational opportunities for all and balance social differences.
+Educational concepts have changed considerably over the years.
+Schools today are ideally characterised by playful learning, movement and learning landscapes with different functions.

 further